 - The property currency, with no Multicurrency fee.

 Mews POS requires no additional configuration.
-The system manages Multicurrency settings in Mews Operations and applies them across both PMS and POS.
+Mews Operations manages Multicurrency settings and applies them across Mews Operations and Mews POS.

 Multicurrency does not apply to POS Digital Ordering payments.